 The body has wisdom.
 This wisdom can inform and help us in our lives.
 Being present to your body can help us quiet our noisy minds and reduce the chatter in our head.
 Simply, listening to your body can reduce stress and provide insight and clarity.

 We often forget how to listen to our body.
-Sacred Touch is about bodywork and coaching that helps you connect with and listen to your body.
+Pleasure coaching helps you connect with and listen to your body.

 Hi, I’m Ed, welcome to Sacred Touch for Men.
 I’m very passionate about helping men connect with their body.
 There’s a lot of information here.
 This work is very intimate and my intention is to help you get to know me and what I bring to a session.